 Daisy has come to visit her friends at the Magical Insect Inn of Oh Valley.
 It has been a very long time since she last visited.
-She’s hoping her friends there will still recognize her.
+She’s hoping her friends will still recognize her.
 Even she thinks she looks so much different from her last visit, when she spent all her time out back of the Inn, in the cattail shallows of the Mighty Oh River.
 Much of her time was spent keeping her 360-degree gaze on the local Bull Frog, Fester.
-Daisy didn’t want to become his next lunch or dinner, either.
+Daisy didn’t want to become his next lunch.

-Her visit this weekend was due to a formally inscribed invitation from 2nd Lt.
-Darby for the 2020 Oh Valley Winter Cotillion.
+Her visit this weekend was due to a formally inscribed invitation from Second Lieutenant Darby MacIntyre Dragonfly for the 2020 Oh Valley Winter Cotillion.
 She gladly accepted.
 The Oh Valley Winter Cotillion was the event of the season and she was pleased to be attending with Darby.

 Do you know what a cotillion is?
 Twig didn’t… yet.